 These podcasts discuss topics related to science.
-Some of the podcasts analyze examples of bad science or deal with new discoveries that are still are not accepted by mainstream science.
+Some of the podcasts analyze examples of bad science or deal with new discoveries that are still not accepted by mainstream science.
+Most of the podcasts are taken from the audio of my YouTube videos.

 The Carolina Bays are the most prevalent geological structures in the Atlantic Coastal Plain.
 Their origin has been shrouded in mystery since their discovery.